 5. Are the demographics of any of the above significantly different from the larger physics research community, e.g. in terms of gender or underrepresented minorities?

 Yes!
 This is something for which there is actual data.
-Ben Van Dusen and Ramon Bartholemy conducted a study of graduate students in PER.
-At the graduate student level (papers in press), PER is about 50% women and mostly white.
-A separate study at the faculty level (10 years ago -- this is old data), said it was about 30-40% women.
+Ben Van Dusen and Ramon Bartholemy conducted a study of graduate students in PER in the early-2010s.
+At the graduate student level, PER is about 50% women and mostly white.
+A separate study at the faculty level (early-2000s -- this is old data), said it was about 30-40% women.

 6. What can you tell me about the genesis and development of PER programs across the country?